yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 #### Enabler & Platformers
 This bit is a little more complicated but in some ways is more important than the first, so I'm actually going to offer an example in this case.

-There exists a well-known reviewer of RPG products.
-They lean towards mean-spirited, as do many of their fans.
-To my knowledge they have _never_ espoused views that would place them in the first category, but they _actively_ and unabashedly platform some of them.
-They do this by allowing these bad actors to fill their comment section with vitriol and hyperbole, and even occasionally reviewing these bad actor's products.
+Bryce Lynch is a well-known reviewer of RPG products, posting under the blog Ten Foot Pole.
+His reviews lean towards the mean-spirited, as do many of his fans.
+To my knowledge he has never espoused views that would place him in the first category, but he _actively_ and unabashedly platforms some of those same people.
+He does this by allowing these bad actors to fill his comment section with vitriol and hyperbole, and even occasionally by reviewing these bad actor's products.
 If a user on the Discord/Discourse server was to link to this particular website, it would not result in a ban, nor would the link be taken down.

 **HOWEVER**